awsdocs/amazon-ecs-developer-guide/doc_source/ecs-ami-storage-config.md

 By default, the Amazon Linux 2\-based Amazon ECS\-optimized AMIs \(Amazon ECS\-optimized Amazon Linux 2 AMI, Amazon ECS\-optimized Amazon Linux 2 \(arm64\) AMI, and Amazon ECS GPU\-optimized AMI\) ship with a single 30\-GiB root volume\.
 You can modify the 30\-GiB root volume size at launch time to increase the available storage on your container instance\.
 This storage is used for the operating system and for Docker images and metadata\.

 The default filesystem for the Amazon ECS\-optimized Amazon Linux 2 AMI is `ext4`, and Docker uses the `overlay2` storage driver\.
 For more information, see [Use the OverlayFS storage driver](https://docs.docker.com/storage/storagedriver/overlayfs-driver/) in the Docker documentation\.

+## Amazon Linux 2022 storage configuration<a name="al2022-ami-storage-config"></a>

+**Important**
+The Amazon ECS\-Optimized Amazon Linux 2022 AMI is in preview and subject to change\.

+By default, the Amazon ECS\-optimized Amazon Linux 2022 AMI ships with a single 30\-GiB root volume\.
+You can modify the 30\-GiB root volume size at launch time to increase the available storage on your container instance\.
+This storage is used for the operating system and for Docker images and metadata\.

+The default filesystem for the Amazon ECS\-optimized Amazon Linux 2022 AMI is `ext4`, and Docker uses the `overlay2` storage driver\.
+For more information, see [Use the OverlayFS storage driver](https://docs.docker.com/storage/storagedriver/overlayfs-driver/) in the Docker documentation\.

 ## Amazon ECS\-optimized Amazon Linux AMI storage configuration<a name="al1-ami-storage-config"></a>